Suneeta Peres da Costa

-Suneeta Peres da Costa is an acclaimed Australian author best known for her tragicomic novel, Homework (1999) and a novella, Saudade (2018).
+Suneeta Peres da Costa is an Australian author best known for her tragicomic novel, Homework (1999) and a novella, Saudade (2018).
 She began her career as a playwright and also publishes poetry, non-fiction and literary criticism.

 Life

 Peres da Costa was born in Sydney, New South Wales, Australia.
-Of Goan heritage, her work references Goan and subcontinental culture, history, families, diaspora and postcolonialism.
+Of Indian Goan descent, her work references Goan and Indian culture, history, families, diaspora and postcolonialism.
 She has also written on asylum seeker justice in Australia and women and endometriosis.

 She graduated with First Class Honours and the University Medal from the Bachelor of Arts in Communication at the University of Technology Sydney, where she later taught creative writing.
 Among her own teachers, to whom she has paid homage, were the late Martin Harrison and Glenda Adams.
 She was a Fulbright Scholar and received a Master of Fine Arts in Writing from Sarah Lawrence College, New York.
 She pursued doctoral studies on James Joyce at the University of Sydney.